athackst/ignition_vs_gazebo/bounce/README.md

 # Bounce

 Bounce is the rebound or reflection after striking a surface (such as the ground).
-In the simulation, this is represented by the `restitution_coefficient`.
+In the simulation, this is defined by the `restitution_coefficient` parameter.

 To model bounce in Gazebo, you need to set 3 parameters in the SDF.